fediverse-governance/fediverse-governance.github.io/manuscript.md

 Erin ran point on detailed research questions while Darius set up our systems and built out tooling.
 After collaboratively running the interview process with our participants and reviewing our findings, we divided the report into sections: Erin led analysis on major themes, overall risks and recommendations, moderation, the cultural side of server leadership, and federated diplomacy; Darius led analysis on software/tooling, legal questions, and financial concerns.

-This primary report is accompanied by two additional documents intended for specific readerships: **Fediverse Governance Opportunities for Funders and Developers** (for funders and developers) and **A Quick-Start Guide to Fediverse Governance Decisions**, for people interested in founding, running, or joining Fediverse server teams.
+This primary report is accompanied by two additional documents intended for specific readerships: [**Fediverse Governance Opportunities for Funders and Developers**](https://fediverse-governance.github.io/images/opportunities.pdf) (for funders and developers) and a [**Quick-Start Guide to Fediverse Governance Decisions**](https://fediverse-governance.github.io/images/quick-start.pdf), for people interested in founding, running, or joining Fediverse server teams.

 #### Brief glossary {#brief-glossary}